wilsonliaows/docs/recipes/steps.md

 *Various recipe steps available in recipe editor*

 ## Action step
 Actions carry out an operation in your target app, usually a create, update, or search operation.
 Each action requires a set of input fields and typically return data i.e. output data tree.
+You can read more about actions [here](/recipes/actions.md).

 ### Example: Action
 The following step carries out a **Search organizations** action in Zendesk.
 The input fields on the left shows the available fields to search for a Zendesk organization by: